decretist/Dissertation/Chapter4/chapter4.md

-stored the intermediate results, the part of the formula we deferred dealing with ($\frac{1}{N}\sum_{i = 1}^N$) is simply a notationally exact way of indicating that we are to take the average (arithmetic mean) of the values in each of the columns, and record the resulting value of $\Delta_B$ in the corresponding column of the *deltas* dataframe.
+stored the intermediate results, the part of the formula we deferred dealing with ($\frac{1}{N}\sum_{i = 1}^N$) is simply a notationally exact way of indicating that we are to take the average (arithmetic mean) of the values in each of the columns and record the resulting value of $\Delta_B$ in the corresponding column of the *deltas* dataframe.